 When we tax our digestive system with low quality foods such as fried, processed, contaminated, additives loaded, man made foods and add synthetic medication our system gets seriously challenged.
 When we overeat, don’t chew sufficiently, eat in a hurry, or when we flush down food with liquids, whole chunks of improperly broken down food causing fermenting, nearly indigestible material now enters the small intestine.
-Difficult to manage such chunks, there occurs an overload similar to dealing with debris from a rockfall: the larger the pieces the harder they slam against the valves into the large intestine.
-Insufficient absorption of nutrients, bloating, gas, fermentation ensue.
+Difficult to manage such chunks, there occurs an overload similar to dealing with debris from a rockfall: the larger the pieces the harder they slam against the valves into the small intestine.
+Insufficient absorption of nutrients, bloating, gassy fermentation ensue.
 Such discomfort favors the pathogenic organisms that live in our gut waiting to thrive.
 Since nature is not selective as far as its organisms are concerned, in other words, it doesn’t favor one over the other, we have to make sure that our inner terrain remains inclined towards our health and thriving.
-The only reason for us to get sick, is when our microbiome has become imbalanced and every meal we eat now feeds the opportunistic organisms who demand certain foods they like to thrive on, instead of what nourishes us.
+The only reason for us to get sick, is when our microbiome has become imbalanced and every meal we eat now feeds the opportunistic organisms who demand certain foods like sugar and carbs, alcohol etc. they like to thrive on, instead of what nourishes us.

 The results are cravings as we ‘mindlessly’ reach for sweet, crunchy, processed, salty foods, ice cream, sugary drinks, all stimulated by a demand of the pathogens now trying to take over our body.
 We seem to be nearly unable to resist their demands, resulting over time in inflammation, infections, joint and muscle aches, abdominal pains, bloating, indigestion, irregular bowel movements, foul smelling gas, constipation and diarrhea.